-The Certification in Project Management (PM) is designed to allow professionals with a Bachelor's degree in acquire knowledge, experience, and a solid foundation for managing projects.
+The Certification in Project Management (PM) is designed to allow professionals with a Bachelor's degree to acquire knowledge, experience, and a solid foundation for managing projects.
 These courses are based on the text, A Guide to the Project Management Body of Knowledge, (PMBOK® Guide) - Fifth Edition, and demonstrate practical lessons in project management which are illustrated through theory, cases, and practice.
 These courses are available for students on campus and online.

 Students that complete the Certificate in Project Management will be knowledgeable in the following areas:

 - The genesis of project management and its importance to improving project success

 - The project management process groups and knowledge areas

 - Team-building and collaboration

 - Project management tools and techniques